Environmental Protection Agency (EPA).

 Notice of data availability.

 The Environmental Protection Agency (EPA) is providing notice of the availability of data on emission allowance allocations to certain units under the Cross-State Air Pollution Rule (CSAPR) trading programs.
-EPA has completed preliminary calculations for the first round of allocations of allowances from the CSAPR new unit Start Printed Page 29712set-asides (NUSAs) for the 2020 control periods and has posted spreadsheets containing the calculations on EPA's website.
-EPA will consider timely objections to the preliminary calculations (including objections concerning the identification of units eligible for allocations) before determining the final amounts of the first-round allocations.
+EPA has completed final calculations for the first round of allocations of allowances from the CSAPR new unit set-asides (NUSAs) for the 2020 control periods and has posted spreadsheets containing the calculations on EPA's website.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Questions concerning this action should be addressed to Jason Kuhns at (202) 564-3236 or firstname.lastname@example.org or Andrew Reighart at (202) 564-0418 or email@example.com.